Rocketmakers/gatsby-plugin-graphql-image/readme.md

 `schemaName` - The typeName value of your graphql source from the gatsby-source-grapql plugin<br/>
 `imageFieldName` - The name of the field that contains your image URLs

-## When do I use this plugin?

-Include stories about when this plugin is helpful and/or necessary.

 ## Examples of usage

 ```js